syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Attachments.md

 {% endhighlight %}

 Essential PDF also provides support for adding the attachments to existing PDF documents.
-The below code snippet illustrates the same.
+The following code example illustrates the same.